3.3 Variables

 You can use them later in time (reading and editing your code tomorrow or next month/year) or in space (using it 30 or 300 lines below).
 If so, the names need to be memorable (actually just meaningful will do :D).
 So whenever possible use: studentAge = 19, bookTitle = "Dune" (grammatical correctness is not that important) instead of x = 19, y = "Dune".

-You may want to check Julia’s Docs for the allowed variable names and their recommended stylistic conventions (for now, always start with a small letter, and use alphanumeric characters from the Latin alphabet).
+You may want to check Julia’s Docs for the allowed variable names and the recommended stylistic conventions (for now, always start with a small letter, and use alphanumeric characters from the Latin alphabet).
 Personally, I prefer to use camelCaseStyle so this is what you’re gonna see here.

 3.3.3 Floats comparisons